Sloup v Čechách: Demographics

+Transport

+There are no railways or major roads passing through the municipality.

 Sights

 Sloup v Čechách is known for the Sloup Castle.
 It is a rock castle on a 35 m high sandstone rock.

-Sloup Chateau was built by Count Kinsky in 1730–1733.
-Today the Baroque chateau serves as a retirement home.
+Sloup Chateau was built by Count Kinsky in the Baroque style in 1730–1733.
+Today the building serves as a retirement home.

 The Church of Saint Catherine of Alexandria was originally built in the 14th century.
 The current church was built in 1707–1719.
 A Marian column from 1694 stands in front of the church.

 There are many well-preserved half-timbered houses in the village.

 In popular culture

-The fairytale film Give the Devil His Due was partly shot in the municipality.
+The 1985 fairytale film Give the Devil His Due was partly shot in the municipality.